-Sometimes you won’t know how to answer a tough question, so give yourself time to think.
-If you can’t answer straight away, tell your child that you’ll get back to him.
+Sometimes you won’t know how to answer a hard question, so give yourself time to think and tell your child that you’ll get back to them.
 You could say, ‘I don’t know right now.
 Your Dad and I are still working that out.
 But I do know that you’ll get to spend time with each of us’.

-If your child asks you tricky questions about your former partner, encourage your child to talk to your former partner directly.
-If your relationship with your former partner is OK, you could let your former partner know that your child has asked some questions.
+If your child asks you hard questions about their other parent, encourage your child to talk to their other parent directly.
+If your relationship with your child’s other parent is OK, you could let them know that your child has asked some questions.

-Your child’s questions might be motivated by specific concerns.
-For example, if your child asks when Mum is going to move back, she might be worrying about when she’ll see Mum.
-Ask your child what she’s worrying about, and reassure her with simple words that show you understand.
-For example ‘Don’t worry – you’re still going to see Mum every week.
+Ask your child what they’re worried about, and reassure them with simple words that show you understand.
+For example, ‘It sounds like you’re worried about when you’ll see Mum.
+You’re still going to see Mum every week.
 I understand that’s very important for you’.

-Whatever question your child asks, it’s good to reassure your child that you and your former partner love him.
+Whatever question your child asks, it’s good to reassure your child that you and their other parent love them.

 Keep the conversation going